Description

 Using this definition on our asset we see for example:

-• Looking at maximum drop from peak to valley in of -11.3 days in the period of the last 3 years, we see it is relatively larger, thus better in comparison to SPY (-18.8 days).
+• Looking at maximum reduction from previous high in of -26.2 days in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (-18.8 days).

 MaxDuration:

-• Looking at maximum days below previous high in of 145 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (87 days).
+• Looking at maximum time in days below previous high water mark in of 110 days in the period of the last 3 years, we see it is relatively larger, thus worse in comparison to SPY (87 days).

 AveDuration: